MaciejFladzinski/TicTacToe3D/README.md

 * [Technologies](#technologies)

 ## General info
 The TicTacToe3D game is designed for two users.
-The OpenGL technology was responsible for the graphics.
+The OpenGL technology is responsible for the graphics.

 ## Technologies
 * C,